tiagovportela/my-personal-portfolio/content/project/elite-paddlers-stroke-classification/index.md

 For this study, it is important to divide the stroke into its various components or phases.

-From the observation of the movement of the boat-paddle-athlete system, we can divide the different phases according to the image below:
+From observing the movement of the boat-paddle-athlete system, we can split the different phases according to the picture below:

 ![](observational-model-for-kayak-analysis-including-two-levels-of-analysis-phases-and.png)

-The signals that are collected look like this.
+The gathered signals are similar to this.

 ![](das_signal_translation_full.jpeg "Translation acceleration signals")